 - RGBW: A LED strip with quadruple diodes (red, green, blue and white on one diode).
 Provides nice evenly distributed lighting in any colour.

-What To Consider When Buying A PC Motherboard
+What To Consider When Buying A Motherboard for Desktop PC

-The motherboard is arguably a PC’s most important component, nothing else works without it and it decides what upgrades you can make in the future.
+The motherboard is arguably a PC’s most important component, nothing else works without it and it decides what upgrades you can make to your desktop PC in the future.
 Here is what you need to consider before you buy.

 Initially you’ll need to select a form factor.
 ATX motherboards are common, as is micro ATX (although these are smaller in size and reduce the number of expansions slots).
 When you’re buying a new motherboard and not sure what size will fit, you can always measure your old motherboard and compare it with different sizes.
 The ATX board is popular, as it has the addition of more expansion slots, which can be useful.